-A basic granola bar includes whole grain (usually oats, though quinoa and barley can be used as well), fruit or nuts and honey, molasses, agave nectar or syrup.
-The bar can also include butter or nut butters.
-There are a variety of combinations that can add flavor and nutrition.
+A basic granola bar includes whole grain (usually oats, though quinoa and barley can be used as well), fruit or nuts and honey, molasses, agave nectar, or syrup.
+The bar can also include butter or nut butter.
+Flavor and nutrition benefit from a variety of combinations.

-The ingredients are mixed then pressed into a pan and cut into bars.
+When making granola bars, mix the ingredients, and press them into a pan.
+When the ingredients set, cut them into bars.
 For a crispy bar, the mixture is baked.
 Softer, more chewy versions are left raw or only partially cooked.
 Additionally, they can be stored in sealed containers and frozen for long-term use.

 The ingredients pack granola bars with energy.
 Additionally, these little bars of grains and complex sugars offer convenience, too.
 Easily stored in a pocket while on a hiking or biking trail, the wrapper goes out with you.
 While considered a health food by some, the bars are high in calories.
-Hikers, bicyclists, and fitness enthusiasts add granola bars to their diet as a way to give a boost of energy when working out, hiking or biking.
-Despite their high calories, they are still a more healthful alternative to a candy bar for those of us who don’t hit the trails very often.
+Hikers, bicyclists, and fitness enthusiasts add granola bars to their diet as a way to give a boost of energy.
+Despite their high calories, they offer a more healthful alternative to a candy bar for those of us who don’t hit the trails very often.

-Outside of the United States, granola bars are called by various names; flapjack, muesli bar and cereal bar.
+Outside of the United States, granola bars are called by various names; flapjack, muesli bar, and a cereal bar.